 5.3 Biosecurity measures

-Biosecurity measures in recirculating aquaculture systems (RAS) are crucial for preventing the introduction and spread of infectious diseases.
+Biosecurity measures in recirculating aquaculture systems (Fig. 3) are crucial for preventing the introduction and spread of infectious diseases.
 These measures aim to minimize the risk of pathogens entering and spreading within aquaculture facilities.
 Key components of biosecurity in RAS include obtaining healthy stocks, managing pathogens, and educating staff and visitors.

 -Animal Management: Obtaining healthy stocks and optimizing their health through good husbandry practices.